 Convert Foot-pound Force to Calorie (Thermochemical) (ft⋅lbf to cal (th))

-Foot-pound Force (ft⋅lbf) and Calorie (Thermochemical) (cal (th)) are both units of length.
+Foot-pound Force (ft⋅lbf) and Calorie (Thermochemical) (cal (th)) are both units of energy.
 With the conversion form below, you can effortlessly and accurately convert foot-pound force to calorie (thermochemical).
-This free online calculator tool makes it simple and easy to perform the conversion from ft⋅lbf to cal (th).
+This free online calculator tool makes it simple and easy to perform the conversion from ft⋅lbf unit to the cal (th) unit.

 ft⋅lbf